 What is an online shopping app?

 It’s a digital representation of one or several stores that allows you to go shopping without even leaving the house.
-The standard user journey looks something like this: the customer signs up, browses through the catalog, examines product cards, adds some items to the cart, and pays for the order right in the app.
+The standard user journey looks something like this: the customer signs up, browses through the catalog, examines product cards, adds some items to the cart, and pays for the order right within the app.
 The only thing left to do after that is to wait for the delivery to arrive at the designated address.
 This set of basic features often becomes the foundation for more sophisticated functionality like personalized recommendations, loyalty systems, smart & image search, and some other cool things we’ll discuss later.

 The types of business models